tahiri-lab/aPhyloGeo-pipeline/README.md

 			- `data_type`: `aa` for the amino acid dataset (case insensitive); Any other values set by the user will be treated as nucleotide dataset (default).
 			- `geo_file`:  the path of input file (the environmental data `.csv` )
 			- `seq_file`:  the path of input file (the Multiple Sequence Alignment data `.fasta` ) <br>
-		**Note**: If you want to use a Relative Path to describe the input file, you should use the path related to the `workflow` directory (i.e., the default Present Working Directory should be the `workflow`).
+		**Note**: If you want to use a Relative Path to describe the input file, you should use the path related to the `workflow` directory (i.e., the default Present Working Directory should be the `workflow`).<br>
 			- `specimen_id`: the name of the column containing the sample id in `geo_file`
 			- `step_size`: the size of the Sliding window movement step (bp)
 			- `window_size`: the size of the Sliding window (bp)